Cocurricular Environment

 Academic Advising

 The Office of Academic Advising, in cooperation with the faculty and the student affairs staff, provides academic guidance to students, contributes to academic policy and curricular decisions, and coordinates a wide range of academic opportunities.
 The Office of Academic Advising assigns each entering and advanced-standing student to a member of the faculty who can advise the student about course scheduling, the College’s general academic requirements, and the student’s particular field of interest.
 Students may seek further advice on these and other issues from the office.
-Questions about leaves of absence, academic standing, choice of major, internship credit, academic integrity, honors and prizes, student opportunity funds, merit fellowships, and other academic opportunities and difficulties may be referred to this office.
-The Office of Academic Advising, in collaboration with the Office of Student Academic Services, also provides guidance to students seeking academic support resources and services and provides support to students who receive unsatisfactory work notices.
-The Office of Academic Advising publishes the annual New Student Advising and Registration Guide and Advising Handbook, Faculty Edition.
+Questions about degree requirements, academic policies and procedures, timeline to graduation, summer course offerings, course withdrawals, leaves of absence, academic standing, choice of major/minor, and other academic opportunities and difficulties may be referred to this office.
+The Office of Academic Advising, in collaboration with the Office of Student Academic Services, also provides guidance to students seeking academic support resources and services and provides support to students who receive academic alert notices.
+The Office of Academic Advising publishes the annual New Student Advising and Registration Guide.

-In support of Skidmore’s Goals for Student Learning and Development and commitment to academic excellence, Student Academic Services (SAS) supports the development of knowledge, intellectual skills and practice, personal and social values, and transformation in all Skidmore students.
-SAS promotes high academic achievement and guides students to take full advantage of the wide variety of opportunities available at Skidmore, in the Saratoga Springs community, and beyond.
-SAS serves all Skidmore students interested in strengthening their academic performance or skills by organizing peer tutoring, study groups, and drop-in tutoring and by offering professional one-on-one and small group academic support.
-SAS collaborates with other campus offices and faculty to support Skidmore students with specific responsibility to international students, English Language Learners (ELL), students of color, student-athletes, and students with disabilities.
+In support of Skidmore’s Goals for Student Learning and Development and commitment to academic excellence, The Learning Commons supports the development of knowledge, intellectual skills and practice, personal and social values, and transformation in all Skidmore students.
+The Commons promotes high academic achievement and guides students to take full advantage of the wide variety of opportunities available at Skidmore, in the Saratoga Springs community, and beyond.
+The Learning Commons houses the office of Accessibility Services, Academic Support and Enrichment, International Student and Scholar Services, and Immigration and Visa Services.
+Collectively, staff in the Learning Commons collaborates with other campus offices and faculty to support all Skidmore students with specific responsibility to students with disabilities, international students, student-athletes, and first-generation students.

 Leadership Activities